CorpusPHP/Loggers/README.md

 ### Class: \Corpus\Loggers\MultiLogger

-MultiLogger is a logger that delegates to multiple other loggers.
+MultiLogger is a PSR Logger that delegates logs to multiple other loggers.

 #### Method: MultiLogger->__construct